wp-plugins/genesis-title-toggle/readme.txt

 3. If you check "hide" on Theme Settings, this metabox is displayed on the Edit screen.

 == Changelog ==

+= 1.2.1 =
+* Typo in 1.2 caused the plugin to crash.
+I'm so sorry!

 = 1.2 =
 * Fixed an issue where if you weren't running Genesis, site breaks (ex: WP Touch changes themes when on mobile device)